vitu0089/Discord-XTend/README.md

 moving a little fast for reading errors.
 When using Global.warn or Global.error, you will be sending a message to the Sentry servers, but if you haven't designated a "DSN" for the sentry module to work with, the module just gets excluded.

+XMySQL:
+To add on top, a custom MySQL handler.
+This comes with a built-in queue system.
+This system can be disabled in favor for custom methods if desired.
+You can enable caching, which will save the data that you request for a default 2 minutes.
+If desired, the RowHandler argument lets you run a function on every row of the requested data.
+This is not required, and will disable if left blank.

+XQueue:
+Use this system to create queues for handling data in the correct order.
+Every queue

 Feel free to ask for help over on my support discord: www.discord.gg/ZbBEPX4x6Z